MissionToPsyche-Platinum/platinum_19c_vr_art-se/Psyche Artwork Web Scraper/README.md

 ### 2. Install Dependencies
-Once verified, install the required libraries by running:
+Once verified, install the required libraries by running the following commands:
 ```bash
 pip install requests
 pip install beautifulsoup4
 ```

-You Should be good to go!
+You should be good to go!